Yorkshire Rider: History

+Yorkshire Rider's premium coaching and express bus brand, 'Gold Rider', was additionally sold by Leeds City Link in November 1996 to Leeds independent Angloblue Coaches.

-In February 1998, these were all renamed to First Bradford, First Calderdale, First Huddersfield and First Leeds respectively as part of a rollout of the FirstBus brand to the company's subsidiaries across the United Kingdom.
+In February 1998, the rebranded companies were all renamed to First Bradford, First Calderdale, First Huddersfield and First Leeds respectively as part of a rollout of the FirstBus brand to the company's subsidiaries across the United Kingdom.
 Today, these operate under First West Yorkshire, with Rider York also rebranded to First York.